cran-task-views/OfficialStatistics/OfficialStatistics.md

     multivariate analysis (correlation, linear, and logistic regression) for several variants of the randomized response technique, a survey method for eliminating response biases due to social desirability.
+- `r pkg("SSBtools")` includes functionality to compute tabular aggregates according to a hierarchical structure.
 - `r pkg("RRTCS")` includes randomized response
     techniques for complex surveys.
 - `r pkg("panelaggregation")` aggregates business